bolt/docs/source/content-fetching.md

 Fetching content
 ================

-To get content from the database, you can use the `setcontent` tag.
+Next to content that is already available on a specific content-type listing-page or single-page [(content in templates)](content-in-templates), You can directly fetch content from the database.
+For this you can use the `{% setcontent ... %}` tag.
 The following example will get the content record with slug 'about' from the 'pages' contenttype: